icyJoseph/state-with-deps/README.md

 By now you might see what's the trick.

-- Keep state in a React ref
+- Keep state in a React `ref`
 - Update it as one normally would
 - Let React know about changes, only if certain conditions are met

-We'll store the result from the property `getters` on yet another React ref, and use that to know whether or not to let React know about the changes.
-We'll let React know about the changes, by forcing a render.
+We'll store the result from the property `getters` on yet another React `ref`, and use that to know whether or not to let React know about the change.
+Remember, we let React know about the change, by forcing a render.

-Let's see at one possible implementation of `useStateWithDeps`:
+Let's see one possible implementation of `useStateWithDeps`:

 ```ts
 import { useCallback, useEffect, useRef, useState } from "react";